Genesys International Corporation Ltd leads gainers in 'B' group

 ALSO READ

-Swelect Energy Systems standalone net profit declines 33.96% in the March 2019 quarter
+Cybertech Systems & Software consolidated net profit rises 224.24% in the December 2018 quarter

-Swelect Energy Systems standalone net profit declines 42.11% in the December 2018 quarter
+Cybertech Systems & Software reports consolidated net profit of Rs 4.70 crore in the March 2019 quarter

-Suryalakshmi Cotton Mills reports standalone net loss of Rs 5.62 crore in the December 2018 quarter
+Cybertech Systems & Software reports standalone net profit of Rs 2.79 crore in the March 2019 quarter

 -

-Swelect Energy Systems Ltd, Provogue (India) Ltd, Suryalakshmi Cotton Mills Ltd and Digicontent Ltd are among the other gainers in the BSE's 'B' group today, 02 July 2019.
+Provogue (India) Ltd, Madras Fertilizers Ltd, Cybertech Systems & Software Ltd and Akme Star Housing Finance Ltd are among the other gainers in the BSE's 'B' group today, 03 July 2019.

-Swelect Energy Systems Ltd, Provogue (India) Ltd, Suryalakshmi Cotton Mills Ltd and Digicontent Ltd are among the other gainers in the BSE's 'B' group today, 02 July 2019.
+Provogue (India) Ltd, Madras Fertilizers Ltd, Cybertech Systems & Software Ltd and Akme Star Housing Finance Ltd are among the other gainers in the BSE's 'B' group today, 03 July 2019.

-Swelect Energy Systems Ltd spiked 19.98% to Rs 253.7.
+Provogue (India) Ltd surged 19.38% to Rs 1.54.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 10881 shares were traded on the counter so far as against the average daily volumes of 336 shares in the past one month.
+On the BSE, 16328 shares were traded on the counter so far as against the average daily volumes of 8172 shares in the past one month.

-Provogue (India) Ltd surged 19.44% to Rs 1.29.
+Madras Fertilizers Ltd spiked 17.06% to Rs 29.85.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 13301 shares were traded on the counter so far as against the average daily volumes of 7993 shares in the past one month.
+On the BSE, 2.41 lakh shares were traded on the counter so far as against the average daily volumes of 22789 shares in the past one month.

-Suryalakshmi Cotton Mills Ltd jumped 15.24% to Rs 26.85.
+Cybertech Systems & Software Ltd jumped 14.93% to Rs 46.95.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 800 shares were traded on the counter so far as against the average daily volumes of 2318 shares in the past one month.
+On the BSE, 6443 shares were traded on the counter so far as against the average daily volumes of 2554 shares in the past one month.

-Digicontent Ltd added 15.08% to Rs 14.5.
+Akme Star Housing Finance Ltd spurt 13.86% to Rs 62.45.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 330 shares were traded on the counter so far as against the average daily volumes of 2844 shares in the past one month.
+On the BSE, 310 shares were traded on the counter so far as against the average daily volumes of 1397 shares in the past one month.

 Powered by Capital Market - Live News